sveltia/sveltia-cms/README.md

 ### Editing data files with a top-level list

 Sveltia CMS allows you to have a list at the top-level of a data file without a field name.
-It’s simple: create a single List field with the new `root` option.
+All you have to do is create a single List field with the `root` option set to `true`.
 The configuration below reproduces the [Jekyll data file example](https://jekyllrb.com/docs/datafiles/#example-list-of-members):

 ```yaml
 collections: